 The Company's success depends on the leadership of senior executives and the skills and experience of its other executives.
-In order to attract and retain highly capable individuals, the Company needs to ensure that the Company's compensation program provides competitive • to provide compensation which reflects the contribution made by each executive to the Company's success, and levels of compensation.
+In order to attract and retain highly capable individuals, the Company needs to ensure that the Company's compensation program provides competitive levels of compensation.
 Therefore, the Compensation Committee seeks to provide executives with compensation that is similar to the compensation paid by other financial services firms.